Learning Outcomes

 MBE Syllabus

-- Recognizing the difference between express and implied (constructive) conditions.
+- Recognizing express conditions (including satisfaction clauses) and implied/constructive conditions.

-- Identifying when a condition is excused by waiver, estoppel, or prevention by the other party.
+- Identifying when a condition is excused by waiver, estoppel, prevention or hindrance by the other party, or to avoid disproportionate forfeiture.

 Test Your Knowledge